lois2inn/Movies-ETL/README.md

 ## Overview

 The video team of a major movie and TV show streaming company has asked to provide a clean data set of movie data so as to predict the popular pictures.
-The tasks to be done are as follows:
+An automated data pipeline that takes in data, performs the appropriate transformations, and loads the data into database needs to be created.
+The tasks to be done are as detailed below:
 - Extract data from three data sources:
-  - Wikipedia for all movies released since 1990
+  - Wikipedia for all movies released since 1990 (JSON format).
-  - Kaggle metadata
+  - Kaggle metadata (CSV format).
-  - Ratings from  MovieLand’s website.
+  - Ratings from  MovieLand’s website (CSV format).
-- Transform data from both sources into one clean dataset
+- Transform data from both sources into one clean dataset using below iterative process.
+  - Inspect data and identify a problem.
+  - Plan to fix the problem.
+  - Execute the repair and go on to inspect another problem.
 - Load the data set into Movie database

 ## Resources